The longer you wait, the harder it will be to deal with your child’s substance use.

 “I’m a single parent and I’m having trouble keeping things together.
 I’ll let my ex-husband deal with the problem.”

 Your son or daughter is relying on you even more if you are a single parent.
-You are his or her compass.
-In some cases, parents find their teen involved with drugs as a way to escape the challenges of dealing with a divorce or not having another role model.
+You are their compass.
+In some cases, parents find their pre-teen or teen gets involved with drugs as a way to escape the challenges of dealing with a divorce or not having another role model.
 It’s not your fault.
-You’re doing the best you can, but now is the time to engage your child in a discussion and let him or her know you care enough not to let this slide.
+You’re doing the best you can, but now is the time to engage your child in a discussion and let them know you care enough not to let this slide.
 If possible, seek support from your ex-spouse or another family member to reinforce the commitment to a drug-free lifestyle.
 Read more advice for single parents.